 You can now enter data into the database easily.
 Every new input will be added to the first empty row after the Fields.

 I did some.
-Let me show how I enter another entry.
+Let me show you how I enter another entry.

-Say this is the input which has to be inserted in the database:
+Say this is the input that has to be inserted into the database: